 \subsection{CHAD for Other Dynamic Program Analyses}

-As noted by \cite{vytiniotis2019differentiable}, source-code transform AD has a lot of similarities with other dynamic program analyses such as dynamic symbolic analysis and provenance analysis.
+As noted by \cite{vytiniotis2019differentiable}, source-code transformation AD has many similarities to other dynamic program analyses such as dynamic symbolic analysis and provenance analysis.

 In fact, as the abstract perspective on CHAD given in \S\S\ref{ssec:chad-rich-source} makes clear, CHAD is in no way tied to automatic differentiation.
-In many ways, it is much more general, and can best be seen as a framework for applying dynamic program analyses that accumulate data (either by going through the program forwards or backwards) in a commutative monoid to functional languages with expressive features.
+In many ways, it is much more general, and can best be seen as a framework for applying dynamic program analyses that accumulate data (either by going through the program forward or backward) in a commutative monoid to functional languages with expressive features.
 In fact, by varying the definitions of $\Dsyn{\mathcal{R}}$ and $\Dsynrev{\mathcal{R}}$ for the ground types $\mathcal{R}$ and the definitions of $\Dsyn{\op}$ and $\Dsynrev{\op}$ for the primitive operations $\op$ (we do not even need to use $\Dsyn{\mathcal{R}}_1=\mathcal{R}$, $\Dsynrev{\mathcal{R}}_1=\mathcal{R}$, $\Dsyn{\op}_1=\op$ or $\Dsynrev{\op}_1=\op$!), we can completely change the nature of the analysis.
 In most cases, as long as a notion of correctness of the analysis can be phrased at the level of a denotational semantics, we conjecture that our subsconing techniques lead to straightforward correctness proofs of the analysis.

-To give one more example application of such an analysis, beyond AD, dynamic symbolic analysis and provenance analysis, one can note that for a source language $\Syn$, generated from a base type $\mathcal{R}$ that is a commutative semi-ring, we have a notion of algebraic (or formal) derivative of any polynomial $x_1:\mathcal{R},\ldots,x_n:\mathcal{R}\vdash \op(x_1,\ldots,x_n):\mathcal{R}$ \cite{lang02}.
+To give one more example application of such an analysis, beyond AD, dynamic symbolic analysis and provenance analysis, note that for a source language $\Syn$, generated from a base type $\mathcal{R}$ that is a commutative semiring, we have a notion of algebraic (or formal) derivative of any polynomial $x_1:\mathcal{R},\ldots,x_n:\mathcal{R}\vdash \op(x_1,\ldots,x_n):\mathcal{R}$ \cite{lang02}.
 CHAD can be used to extend and compute this notion of derivative for arbitrary functional programs generated from the polynomials $\op$ as basic operations.
-The particular case of such formal derivatives for the Boolean semi-ring $\mathcal{R}=\mathbb{B}$ are used in \cite{wilson2021reverse} to feed into a gradient descent algorithm to learn Boolean circuits.
+The particular case of such formal derivatives for the Boolean semiring $\mathcal{R}=\mathbb{B}$ is used in \cite{wilson2021reverse} to feed into a gradient descent algorithm to learn Boolean circuits.
 CHAD makes this method applicable to more general (higher-order) programs over (arrays of) Booleans.